djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - implies a smoother spatial process than the exponential model;
 - approaches the sill asymptotically.

-A very flat near-origin variogram means very close locations are predicted to have highly similar process values.
+A very flat variogram near the origin implies that process values at very close locations are highly similar.

----

-### 10.3 Spherical model
+### Spherical model

 For